Best Meditation Gift Ideas for Him and Her

 - A subscription to Mindworks meditation course

 Yes, we’re tooting our own horn here a bit, but this really is a great gift for meditators.
-Mindworks Meditation Courses are rich with inspiring Mind Talks, guided meditations, instructions for practitioners of all levels, and fresh and informative articles.
+Gift certificates for Mindworks courses are rich with inspiring Mind Talks, guided meditations, instructions for practitioners of all levels, and fresh and informative articles.

 Decorative meditation gifts